50Plus

 50Plus (/nl/; stylised as 50PLUS and abbreviated 50+) is a political party in the Netherlands that advocates pensioners' interests with a centrist political line.
 The party was founded in 2009 by Maurice Koopman, Alexander Münninghoff and Jan Nagel.

-The party first participated in the 2011 provincial elections, in which it won 9 provincial council seats, allowing it to be represented in the Senate by Nagel.
+The party first participated in the 2011 provincial elections, in which it won nine provincial council seats, allowing it to be represented in the Senate by Nagel.
 Under lead candidate Henk Krol, the party entered the House of Representatives for the first time at the 2012 general election.
 On 6 May 2021, party leader Liane den Haan, its sole member in the House of Representatives, left to sit as an Independent following an internal dispute.

-At the European level, 50Plus was first affiliated with the Alliance of Liberals and Democrats for Europe (ALDE), as its sole Member of the European Parliament (MEP) Toine Manders sat with the liberal ALDE group from 2013 to 2014.
-Following the 2019 European Parliament election, which saw Manders regain his seat, he sat with the conservative European People's Party group.
-Manders left the party in 2020 to join the Christian Democratic Appeal (CDA).
-In 2023, 50Plus joined the European Democratic Party (EDP).
+The party re-entered the parliament under the leadership of Jan Struijs after the 2025 general election.

 History

 2009–2011

-The party was founded under the name Onafhankelijke Ouderen en Kinderen Unie (Independent Elderly and Children Union) in 2009, succeeding the Partij voor Rechtvaardigheid, Daadkracht en Vooruitgang (Party for Justice, Vigour and Progress).
-It was an initiative of Maurice Koopman, Alexander Münninghoff and Jan Nagel.
-The party decided not to participate in the 2010 Dutch general election.
-During autumn that same year the name was changed to 50Plus.
+The party was founded under the name Onafhankelijke Ouderen en Kinderen Unie (Independent Elderly and Children Union) on 13 August 2009, formally succeeding the Partij voor Rechtvaardigheid, Daadkracht en Vooruitgang (Party for Justice, Vigour and Progress).
+It was an initiative of Jan Nagel together with Maurice Koopman and Alexander Münninghoff.
+The target audience was initially both young people and the elderly, but soon the party decided to position itself as a party for seniors.
+The party decided not to participate in the 2010 general election, which came to early.
+On 9 October 2010, the party changes it name to 50Plus, after polling by Maurice de Hond showed it to be most appealing.

+The party participated in all twelve provinces during the 2011 provincial elections, winning 9 seats.
 Leading up to the 2011 Senate election, 50Plus made an agreement with the Independent Politics Netherlands (OSF).
-The regional parties had too little seats in the Provincial councils to collectively get a seat in the Senate, and the members of 50Plus promised to vote for the OSF to help them gain one.
+The regional parties had too little seats in the Provincial councils to collectively get a seat in the Senate, and two representatives of 50Plus promised to vote for the OSF to help them gain one.
 In return for this, 50Plus member Kees de Lange would be the OSF's lead candidate on the electoral list.
-De Lange left the party in 2012 after a conflict with Nagel.
+De Lange left the party in 2012 after a conflict with Nagel and Henk Krol, a board member and leader of the party in the Provincial Council of North Brabant, over the party website.